 Online learning is becoming mainstream—many educational institutions offer a mix of online or hybrid courses.
 Massive online open courses (MOOCs) are a variant of online courses that allow unlimited participation and open access.
 MOOCs have risen in popularity over the last few years and offer those institutions the opportunity to extend their reach to tens of thousands of students around the globe.
 Students benefit from exposure to diverse peers and affordable course options.

-4. Personalised learning
+4. Personalized learning

 Faced with shrinking budgets and a resource shortage, today’s teachers face the challenges of large class sizes and little support.
 Technology allows teachers to be creative with their instructional methods and dedicate time to students in effective ways.
-Teachers are now able to craft personalised learning paths that allow students to access supplementary or advanced material when appropriate.
+Teachers are now able to craft personalized learning paths that allow students to access supplementary or advanced material when appropriate.

 According to the Association for Supervision and Curriculum Development (ASDC), a school’s culture can benefit from the use of student learning data.
 Improving instruction without that data is nearly impossible.
 Learning management systems—or an integrated learning platform (ILP), like Brightspace—provide educators with an opportunity to monitor, evaluate, and predict learner performance in real time.
-This cycle of feedback allows teachers to proactively reach out to students with support and personalise instruction to drive student success.
+This cycle of feedback allows teachers to proactively reach out to students with support and personalize instruction to drive student success.